Same-Day Dental Implants

 In many cases, patients undergo dental implant surgery following tooth extraction.
-Typically, the dental surgeons will delay implant placement for approximately four-six months following the removal, allowing the socket to heal.
-Experts have studied this practice for over a decade, however, and find that in select cases, it more advantageous to place an implant directly following the extraction.
+Typically, dental surgeons will delay implant placement for approximately four to six months following the removal, allowing the socket to heal.
+Experts have studied this practice for over a decade, however, and find that in select cases, it is more advantageous to place an implant directly following the extraction.

 According to an article in the 2015 National Journal of Maxillofacial Surgery, the immediate placement of a single tooth following extraction is best suited for teeth lost due to trauma, fracture, root canal failure, and root absorption caused by residual baby teeth.
 Some dental professionals believe that bone growth is especially apt to occur following tooth removal.
 The implant may require between two and six months for the addition of a crown due to the initial lack of contact between the bone and implant.

 Almost every restorative dentist will highly recommend dental implants as the best option available after natural, healthy teeth.
 Some patients are born with undersized teeth, vacant areas where the teeth should have grown, or have lost one or more of their teeth due to trauma or decay.
 Dental implants can restore a full set of teeth and a beautiful smile, creating a stronger and healthier mouth.
 The artificial tooth and root structure feel natural in the mouth, so patients cannot distinguish between their natural teeth and those that were surgically placed.
 Thanks to the enhanced chewing power that implants provide, patients can enjoy every type of food and gain the added bonus of an improved appearance.
 Properly designed implants can also improve speaking issues related to oral health.